bonellia/stylight-notifier/readme.md

 ## Test Instructions

 1. The modified DDL can be seen in `db_psql.sql` which is tested on PostgreSQL 11.15.
 Make sure to recover DB state from this file.
+You may also need to install `libpq5` depending on your PostgreSQL setup.
+Please refer to resources for a relevant link.
 2. An dotenv file with the name `.env` should be provided with `DATABASE_URL` entry.
 Example:

     ```env